Introduction: Sega Genesis Controller to USB Adapter for $2

 Get or make your two DB9 male sockets (or just one if that's all you want; in that case, you may want to modify the code).

-Now connect them as in the two pictures to your blue pill.
-The view here is from the back of the socket (or, equivalently, the front of the female jack on the controllers).
+Now connect them as in the two diagrams to your blue pill.
+The view here is from the back of the DB9 socket, i.e., the side you solder on (or, equivalently, the front of the female jack on the controllers).

 Step 4: Optional: Case